wp-plugins/rs-feedburner/readme.txt

 == Description ==

-This plugin redirects all requests for your native WordPress feeds to your Feedburner feeds so you can track all your subscribers and maximize your results and user engagement.
+This plugin redirects all requests for your native WordPress feeds to your Feedburner feeds so you can track all your subscribers and maximize your blog/site readership and user engagement.

 You can redirect both your main WordPress feed and your comments feed if you like.
 (Comments feed is optional since not everyone uses it.)